 Automate Human resources (HR) Tasks

 From onboarding new employees to managing vacation requests, there are many HR tasks that can be automated.
 Automating HR tasks can help you save time and ensure that all employees are treated fairly and consistently.
+For example, you can use an online time clock for employees to make sure that you accurately and efficiently track attendance.

 Automate Accounts Payable (AP) And Accounts receivable (AR)